Skipper (cannon): 1982 blowout and retirement

-After Skipper suffered a catastrophic blowout after Military Ball in February 1982 (the traditional Skipper change of command within F-Troop, which at the time was responsible for the cannon and had been for years), its campaign was ended and its barrel was retired.
-Skipper had dutifully served Virginia Tech for 19 years.
-Skipper's original brass barrel has been preserved and was placed on permanent display in the lobby of The New Cadet Dorm in September, 2017.
-The barrel had previously been exhibited at the Holtzman Alumni Center Museum on Virginia Tech's campus since 2005.
+After 19 years of service, Skipper suffered a catastrophic blowout after the Military Ball in February,1982, and its barrel was retired.
+Skipper's original brass barrel has been preserved and is currently on permanent display in the lobby of Pearson Hall since September, 2017.
+The barrel had previously been exhibited at the Holtzman Alumni Center Museum on Virginia Tech's campus beginning in 2005.